samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 You can shield yourself and others with telekinetic force.
 As a Bonus Action, you can choose creatures, including yourself, within 30 feet of yourself, up to a number of creatures equal to your Intelligence modifier (minimum of one creature).
 Each of the chosen creatures has [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) for 1 minute or until you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

-Once you use this feature, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you use this feature, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.

 #### Level 18: Telekinetic Master

 You always have the [Telekinesis](/spells/2619157-telekinesis) spell prepared.
 With this feature, you can cast it without a spell slot or components, and your spellcasting ability for it is Intelligence.
 On each of your turns while you maintain [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration) on it, including the turn when you cast it, you can make one attack with a weapon as a Bonus Action.

-Once you cast the spell with this feature, you can’t do so in this way again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you cast the spell with this feature, you can't do so in this way again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.